Cambara-Project-Bangkit/Machine-Learning/README.md

-# Machine Learning for Cambara app
+# Machine Learning for Cambara
 in this project, machine learning create model aksara Bali use CNN model and deploy model to tflite

 ## Library